-Setting up a single windows platform is a clear indicator of an economy’s commitment to easing trade for importers and exporters.
-This is because setting up a single windows platform is costly to set up and run and takes about four years.
+Setting up a single window platform is a clear indicator of an economy’s commitment to easing trade for importers and exporters.
+This is because it is costly to setup and run a single window platform and the process takes about four years.

-Despite the different uses and applications of single windows, the benefits outweigh the costs of developing a comprehensive framework integrating multiple trade actors.
+Despite the different uses and applications of single window, the benefits outweigh the costs of developing a comprehensive framework integrating multiple trade actors.
 These benefits include: